Sunday Observance Act 1695: Provisions

 The act resembled the Sunday Observance Act 1677 passed by the Parliament of England.
 The Irish act affirmed that people should be attending church and not working on Sundays except for necessary or emergency works.
 The fine for violating was 5 shillings.
 The act granted an exemption to public houses and inns and to hackney carriages in Dublin between the hours of 10am and 4pm.
 It also had the effect of specifically banning sports being played on Sunday in Ireland on the grounds that they led to "tumultuous and disorderly meetings" which interfered with observance of the Sabbath.
-In law, it prohibited the publication or execution of writs, judgements or warrants on Sundays and held that the "hundreds" (i.e. baronies) were not responsible for any robberies that occurred on Sunday unless the hue and cry was raised.
+In law, it prohibited the publication or execution of writs, judgments or warrants on Sundays and held that the "hundreds" (i.e. baronies) were not responsible for any robberies that occurred on Sunday unless the hue and cry was raised.